Ahmed Al-Mousa

 Ahmed Al Mousa is a former Saudi Arabian footballer.
 He started his career with Al Ittihad before joining Al-Wahda.
 He led Al Wahda to third place in the regular season before beating defending champions Al Shabab in the quarter-finals of the league championship play-off.

 International career

-Ahmed played for Saudi Arabia national football team at the 2007 AFC Asian Cup and 2009 Gulf Cup of Nations.
+Ahmed played for Saudi Arabia national football team at the 2007 AFC Asian Cup and 19th Arabian Gulf Cup.

 International goals

 Family

 He is the brother of Al Ahli’s Motaz and Al Wahda’s Kamil.